XachaB/XachaB.github.io/index.md

 ---
 ---

-My research in computational linguistics focuses on the study of mophological structure.
+My research in computational linguistics focuses on the typology of morphological structure.

 During my PhD, I studied inflection classes (declensions or conjugations) and their typological variation.
+I am currently a post-doctoral researcher at the Max Planck Institute for the Science of Human History, in the department of Linguistic and Cultural Evolution in Jena, working on morphophonological evolution with [Erich Round](https://www.shh.mpg.de/person/98374/25522).

 I see computational tools as an opportunity to systematize linguistic analyses, a solution to study precisely large amounts of data, and a necessary methodological step towards typological investigation.

-I am currently employed as a R&D scientist at [Bee Buzziness](http://beebuzziness.com/) where I work on document analysis and classification.
-I study the inference of structured text from PDF documents using deep learning.

 ## Publications